DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ## M4a.
 Cemetery
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q15 and Q16.</em></span>

-The cemetery and mausoleum are largely as described in <span class="citation">Q15.
-Cemetery (p.
-134)</span> and <span class="citation">Q16.
-Dragon’s Mausoleum (p.
+The cemetery and mausoleum are largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q15Cemetery">Q15.
+Cemetery</a> (p.
+134)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q16DragonsMausoleum">Q16.
+Dragon’s Mausoleum</a> (p.
 134)</span>.
 However, add the following text to the end of the description of the interior of the mausoleum:

 <div class="description">
 <p>Twin unlit torches rest in rusted sconces along the far wall on either side of the verse.</p>